 QR codes can be used for a lot of things - website links, coupons, tickets, and contact information, just to name a few - and scanning them using your iPhone or iPad couldn't be easier.

-You'll then get a notification appear on screen, promoting you to action the link the QR code points to - a quick tap on this and you'll be taken to the desired location, usually within the Safari web browser.
+You'll get a notification appear on screen once your iOS device recognizes what it's looking at (which generally takes less than a couple of seconds), promoting you to action the link the QR code points to - a quick tap on this and you'll be taken to the desired location, usually within the Safari web browser.

 How to scan a QR code on iPhone and iPad